-The popularity of celery in various types of cuisine is undeniable, considering that a wide variety of recipes actually utilize this herb in different ways.
-However, not a lot of people are familiar with celeriac, a tuber that is actually closely related to this herb.
+The popularity of celery in various cuisines is undeniable, considering that numerous recipes utilize it in different ways.
+However, not a lot of people are familiar with celeriac, a bulb closely related to this herb.

 What Is Celeriac?

-- Improves bone health.
-Celeriac contains high amounts of vitamin K and phosphorus, which help in bone metabolism and the prevention of osteoporosis.
-Vitamin K is especially important for bone health because it promotes calcium absorption and prevents bone deterioration.9
+- Improving bone health — Celeriac contains vitamin K and phosphorus, which may help in bone metabolism and reducing the risk of osteoporosis.8 Vitamin K is especially important for bone health because it may help promote calcium absorption and inhibit bone deterioration.9

 How Do You Cook Celeriac?

-To clean the celeriac root, be sure that you use a soft vegetable brush to get rid of any dirt that may be left on the peel.10 Afterwards, you will want to do the following to successfully peel celeriac without cutting off too much of its flesh:11
+To clean celeriac, place it under cold running water while scrubbing it with a soft brush to get rid of any dirt that may have been left on the peel.13 Afterward, follow these steps to peel the root without cutting off too much of its flesh:14

 - Place the celeriac on a clean work surface.
 Remove the base and the top of the vegetable.